dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 4. Verify that web app works.
 In browser, open: http://localhost:8888/.
 The webpage (of ***example Flask app***) should appear.

+5. Stop the container created in step 3.

 <br>

 ### When using this project as a basis upon to build your own Flask web app